b0br4nks/musc/README.md

 a b --> a
 ```

+- `swap` - swap two elements on the top of the stack.

 ### Comparison

 - `=` - checks if two elements on top of the stack are equal.
 Removes the elements from the stack and pushes `1` if they are equal and `0` if they are not.